 iPhone cracked screen repair costs

 Let’s assume that a new iPhone 7 or 8 costs £ 800…

-Let’s assume, you want to save a bit of money and only spend on purchasing a replacement LCD or glass for £50 from eBay and are opting to attempt a DIY repair…
+But, let’s assume you want to save a bit of money and only want to spend £50 on a replacement LCD or glass from eBay and are opting to attempt a DIY repair…

-You prepare the best you can, but something goes wrong… Trust me… it really doesn’t take a lot for that to happen.
+Well you prepare the best you can, but when something goes wrong… Trust me, it will! … It really doesn’t take a lot for it to happen.

 Bring your phone to our experienced and qualified repair service!